gbmhunter/blog/content/programming/languages/c-plus-plus/_index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 date: 2012-10-22
 draft: false
+lastmod: 2012-10-22
-title: C++ Programming
+title: "C++ Programming"
-type: page
+type: "page"
 ---

-<h2>Overview</h2>
+## Overview

-<p>This page covers C++ programming and it's use in embedded programming.</p>
+This page covers C++ programming and it's use in embedded programming.

-<blockquote>C++ started out as a preprocessor for C, before later developing into it's own language.</blockquote>
+> C++ started out as a preprocessor for C, before later developing into it's own language.

 One of my favourite quotes:

-<blockquote>C makes it easy to shoot yourself in the foot...C++ makes it harder, but when you do, it blows your whole leg off. - Bjame Stroustrup</blockquote>
+> C makes it easy to shoot yourself in the foot...C++ makes it harder, but when you do, it blows your whole leg off. - Bjame Stroustrup

 ## Benefits Over C

 * Namespaces
-* Classes (which are just fancy and more powerful structs!)
+* Classes (which can be viewed as fancy and more powerful `struct`s!)
 * Function overloading (differing number of input variables for the same function name)
 * Operator overloading (e.g. a + sign could do whatever you want it to do, not necessarily add.
 Good for making things like imaginary number and fixed-point arithmetic intuitive).
 * Stricter variable type conversions, resulting in less type related errors (with more cast keywords such as static_cast<>() , dynamic_cast<>() e.t.c)